-A day-dreamer escapes his anonymous life by disappearing into a world of fantasies filled with heroism, romance and action.
-When his job along with that of his co-worker are threatened, he takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.
+When his job along with that of his co-worker are threatened, Walter takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.

 'Tropic Thunder', 'The Cable Guy', 'Zoolander'...
 Ben Stiller has created some entertaining comedies, but 'Walter Mitty' is by far his most audacious piece of direction so far.
 The story is solid and the cinematography is stunning, Stiller has created an utterly mesmerising spectacle that follows the same basis of the 1947 classic starring Danny Kaye.
 Whilst I found the majority of the film charming and entertaining, it's the beautiful cinematography from Stuart Dryburgh that really sells this flick, and in my opinion should have been worthy of an Oscar- nomination at the least.
 One of the most entertaining comedy-dramas I have seen in recent years, a film that Stiller should be proud of.

 76 of 81 people found this review helpful.

 Was this review helpful to you?